Religion and LGBTQ people: Sikhism

 The Sikh holy book, the Guru Granth Sahib, does not explicitly mention homosexuality.
 The Guru Granth Sahib is seen as the spiritual authority on all Sikh matters.

 Some modern Sikh leaders have condemned homosexuality.
 Giani Joginder Singh Vedanti of the temporal Sikh authority (Akal Takht), has condemned homosexuality while reminding visiting Sikh-Canadian Members of Parliament (MPs) of their religious duty to oppose same-sex marriage.
 The Sikh religious body, the Akal Takht, has issued an edict condemning gay marriage.

 Other Sikhs point out that Sikhism does not condemn homosexuality or gay marriage reminding them that the Guru Granth Sahib leaves this as a matter of personal conscience.

 Eastern and Southeast Asian religions

 Chinese folk religion

 Tu'er Shen, also known as the Rabbit God, is a gay Chinese deity.
 In 2006, Lu Wei-ming founded a temple for Tu'er Shen in Yonghe District in the New Taipei City in Taiwan, which has been called the world's only religious shrine for gay people.
 About 9,000 pilgrims visit the temple each year praying to find a suitable partner.
 The Wei-ming temple also performs love ceremonies for gay couples.
-It is the world's only religious shrine for homosexuals, and the temple performs love ceremonies for gay couples.